NPTM: Fit for 50

 It is also interesting to note that although boomers are more tech-savvy and wealthier than previous generations, they account for larger percentages of obesity and diabetes diagnoses.
 Physical therapists play a crucial role in helping you maintain a healthy lifestyle and preventing long-term health complications.

 The feature also teams up with the Huffington Post to bring you the 10 fittest states for boomers.
-San Jose, CA took home top prize and the rest of the list reads like a poster-board for “high rent” cities.
+San Jose, CA took the home top prize and the rest of the list reads like a poster board for “high rent” cities.
 San Diego, Seattle, D.C, and Boston all graced the list.
 I love all those cities, but it also shows the correlation between income and fitness.

 My hope is we can continue to expand access to therapy and bring healthy solutions to all.
-Fit after 50, also looks at tips for fitness during menopause, times to seek out a therapists, and advice on exercise regiments.
+Fit after 50, also looks at tips for fitness during menopause, times to seek out therapists, and advice on exercise regimens.
 You can join the fun here: http://www.moveforwardpt.com/FitAfter50/FittestCities